Why am I passionate about this?

 Trading in Texas heat for Maine's tangy salt air, Natalie Barnes risked it all to buy the Gray Whale Inn, a quaint bed and breakfast on Cranberry Island.
 She adores whipping up buttery muffins and other rich breakfast treats for her guests until Bernard Katz checks in.
 The overbearing land developer plans to build a resort next door where an endangered colony of black-chinned terns is nesting.
 Worried about the birds, the inevitable transformation of the sleepy fishing community, and her livelihood, Natalie takes a public stand against the project.
 But the town board sides with Katz.
 Just when it…

-Book cover of Reading Up A Storm
+Book cover of Reading Up a Storm

-Sherry Lynn Why did I love this book?
+Sherry Lynn Why I love this book

 A sea of suspects intertwines in this oceanfront turbulent mystery.